sebo-b/warp/README.md

 - remove users from Warp groups based on LDAP groups
 - add users to specified default Warp groups

-`LDAP_GROUP_MAP` must be an array of array of two strings.
+`LDAP_GROUP_MAP` must be an array of arrays of two strings.
 The first string is LDAP group, the second string is Warp group.

 You can interpret that in the following way:
 - what LDAP groups are allowing user to log in to Warp